Cr Tim Dark exits council

 By Sahar Foladi

-Councillor Tim Dark has announced his departure from the local council as a councillor after serving eight years at the City of Greater Dandenong Council.
+Councillor Tim Dark has announced he is winding up his eight-year term with the City of Greater Dandenong.

 After a double term as a councillor, the Keysborough Ward councillor said his “time is up” at the council meeting on Monday 9 September as he shifts his focus on his career in the commercial property industry.